 Help your students connect history to their own lives and today’s headlines.
 Tour Stowe’s Hartford home, a National Historic Landmark, and participate in extended learning programs where ideas turn into inspiration and positive change.

-Contact Community Outreach Manager, Yateena Young, at email@example.com for booking information.
+Contact our Visitor Experience Manager, Anita Durkin, at ADurkin@stowecenter.org for booking information.

 All school programs support Common Core Learning Standards and the Connecticut Social Studies Framework.

 Guided tours and programs are open to K-12 students.
 Available year round by advance reservation; reservations must be made 30 days in advance of proposed visit date.
 A ratio of 1 adult: 10 youth is required.

 School groups are for 14 or more.
 (If you are a smaller group, please book your visit through our online ticketing platform.
 Keep in mind in COVID pandemic, we are limited to 14 people plus the guide at any time in the house.)

 Size: Minimum of 14 people.
 (Maximum per day is 44.)